/ For pool service owners · 8-minute read

 Why it books jobs

-- 01 One ranking page per suburb.
-30+ pages, each writing about local water conditions, neighbourhoods, climate quirks.
+- 01 A real page per suburb.
+30+ pages, each one writing about local water conditions, neighbourhoods, climate quirks.
 Each one ranks.

-- 04 Sub-2-second load.
-Hand-coded Astro, not WordPress.
-Google rewards it; visitors don't bounce.
+- 04 Loads in under two seconds.
+Hand-coded Astro, not a WordPress build.
+Google rewards it, visitors don't bounce.

-- 05 Schema markup + Q&A blocks structured the way AI Overviews quote answers.
+- 05 Schema and Q&A blocks written in the format AI Overviews quote from.
 Cited by ChatGPT and Perplexity.

-- 07 Dedicated landing pages for emergency green-pool, equipment repair, party-prep — capturing intent the homepage never could.
+- 06 Dedicated landing pages for emergency green-pool, equipment repair, party prep.
+Catches intent the homepage never could.

 / The framework